List of American Pie characters: Steve Stifler

 Stifler's second appearance was in the sequel, American Pie 2 (2001), with a much larger role this time.
 After returning from his first year at Michigan State University with Oz, Stifler attempts a reunion party at his home, which is shut down thanks to the neighbors calling the police.
 He helps chip in cash to rent a beach house on Lake Michigan with the rest of the group.
-During the summer, Stifler becomes interested in two owners of a neighboring house that they were hired to paint: two females whom Stifler mistakenly regards as lesbians.
+During the summer, Stifler becomes interested in two owners of a neighboring house that they were hired to paint: two women whom Stifler mistakenly regards as lesbians.
 As Stifler, Jim, and Finch sneak into their room, they respond to Stifler's attraction by offering to engage in varying degrees of lesbian sexual activities in front of Stifler, Jim and Finch, but only in exchange for the guys to engage in a corresponding degree of homoerotic acts that the girls enjoy watching.
 The first is Stifler grabbing Finch's buttocks, the second is Stifler and Jim french kissing, and the third one would have been for Stifler to receive a hand job from either Finch or Jim, which Stifler is the only one confident enough to do.
 However this freaks out Jim and Finch too much and they run off.
 This annoys Stifler, as the more the guys would have done, the more the girls would have done.
 At the main party at the beach house at the end of the film, the two girls arrive, telling Stifler they never said they were lesbians, and Stifler ends up in bed with them both.